PoisotLab/2015_ms_scisoftware/ms.md

 does rather than how it does it, will make it easier to find, easier to cite, and easier to adopt.

-Acknowledgments --- this paper was prepared when putting together notes for a workshop on code discoverability, for the Canadian Society of Ecology and Evolution annual meeting 2015, in Saskatoon, and largely inspired by group discussions in the Stouffer lab, University of Canterbury.
-TP is funded by a starting grant from the Université de Montréal.
+**Acknowledgments** --- this paper was prepared when putting together notes for a workshop on code discoverability, for the Canadian Society of Ecology and Evolution annual meeting 2015, in Saskatoon, and largely inspired by group discussions in the Stouffer lab, University of Canterbury.
+TP is funded by a starting grant from the Université de Montréal, and a Discovery grant from NSERC.
+Thanks are due to Ethan White and Jeffrey Hollister for comments on the initial submission of this manuscript.

 \cleardoublepage